 The one reason that seems a little logical was said by the VR analyst named Brady Lynch.
 He said that the gaming experience was far from perfect for the user because the servers were most probably located in the United States.

 This VR analyst also leaked a screenshot of the Oculus menu of the game where it is seen that the high graphics VR version of the game is in the experimental section.
 As it can be concluded from the leaked screenshot we can agree with Brady in the fact that the VR version is still under alpha status.

 Banning of the cloud streaming applications by Meta

-This string was found in the Quest 24.0 which had its release date back in the November of 2020.
-So this shows that Mera has been experimenting and testing the high graphics VR version of the game for quite a long time now.
+This string was found in Quest 24.0 which had its release date back in November 2020.
+So this shows that Mera has been experimenting and testing the high-graphics VR version of the game for quite a long time now.

 There is no official announcement from Meta still now about the new PC VR version that has been claimed to exist.
 But the banning of the cloud streaming applications means that Meta wants to stop and prevent any further internal data leaks.